 Visionary solutions to climate change are more likely to come out of a board room than a legislative chamber.
-According to a recent article published by GreenBiz, corporate clean energy initiatives are expected to be the near-term driving force toward adopting clean, affordable energy choices.
+According to an article published by GreenBiz, corporate clean energy initiatives are expected to be the near-term driving force toward adopting clean, affordable energy choices.
 The article is an excerpt from a larger report (The State of Green Business 2017) and says 71 of the Fortune 100 companies and 215 of the Fortune 500 currently have renewable energy or sustainability goals—often independent of government mandates.

 However, aiming for 100% renewable energy, or adopting more modest corporate renewable energy targets, is not limited to big businesses alone.
-The article also cites recent initiatives by smaller companies (or other entities) pooling resources to access clean energy.
+The article also cites initiatives by smaller companies (or other entities) pooling resources to access clean energy.

 From the article: